techprimate/TPPDF/README.md

 pdf.addTable(data: tableData, alignment: tableAlignment, relativeColumnWidth: tableWidth, padding: 5, margin: 5, textColor: UIColor.blackColor(), lineColor: UIColor.darkGrayColor(), lineWidth: 1.5, drawCellBounds: false)
 ```

+### Header & Footer

+If you want to add a text to the header or footer you simply need to choose the correct container.

+But there are some limitations:

+- Only one line.
+If you want multiple lines, add multiple commands
+- Currently only `AddText` and `AddAttributedText` are supported as header or footer command

 ## Contribute

 You need more commands?